 6 Common Leadership Styles

-Leadership comes from the ability to judge the situation and then apply the leadership style that best fits the given circumstances.
+Develop the ability to evaluate situations, and apply the leadership approach that best fits the given circumstances.

 Here are the common leadership styles people use.
 As you compare the pros and cons, begin to form a view about your preferred leadership style.